|

 issues, French visitors in the USA can expect to be ill-treated?

-| Answer : Los Angeles, 1996.
+Answer : Los Angeles, 1996.
 And now : how about anti-French

 America ? |

-Mr.Sylvestre is
+Mr.Sylvestre was

 a funny character in a very popular daily TV show ("les

-Guignols", on Canal +) ; his company ("The World Company")
+Guignols", on TV Canal +) ; his company ("The World Company")

-represents the American domination on the world. |
+represented the American domination on the world. |

 |